fan2bolide/Push_swap/README.md

 with the instruction set of push_swap. (not working for now)

-TODO : add the environnement variable handling and update verification of arguments.
+TODO : Makefile, add a rule to make the viewer and update the viewer with new argument verification !